Charles Nungesser: Work in the film industry

-After the conclusion of World War I in November 1918, Nungesser tried to organize a private flying school but failed to attract enough students.
 As the post-World War I economic recession had left many World War I aces without a job, he decided to take his chances with cinema in the United States, where the days of heroic flying were a very popular theme.
 It was when Nungesser was in the U.S. doing the film The Sky Raider that he became interested in the idea of making a transatlantic flight and told his friends his next trip to America would be by air.